2017, single channel video and stills

 total run time: 8:15

 with poem “Hi Bata Santo Han Akon Pagbisita”

-or “Once When I Visited Uncle Sugbo” by Victor Sugbo
+or “Once When I Visited Uncle Sugbo” by Victor Sugbo, used with permission.

 with Marietta Calleja-Baglieri

-Rather than to pass judgment on Filipin@ cultural appropriation by Filipin@s or on online searches for cultural knowledge, these juxtapositions are meant to nuance and complicate the experience of assimilation, and look from varying distances at the practices that flow into the liminal space of loss of language and cultural knowledge and practice.
-“In Translation” asks where does that which cannot be translated reside?
+Rather than to pass judgment on this showcase by Philippine American immigrants, these juxtapositions are meant to nuance and complicate the experience of assimilation, and look from varying distances at the practices that flow into the gaps caused by loss of language and cultural knowledge.
+“In Translation” asks, where does that which resists translation reside?